casics/expansionist/README.md

 Expansionist<img width="130px" align="right" src=".graphics/noun_1491944_cc.svg">
 ============

-Expansionist expands tokens extracted from program identifiers found in source code files.
-It can produce more meaningful terms for use in machine learning and other activities.
-Expansionist can be applied after splitting identifiers using a package such as [Spiral](https://github.com/casics/spiral).
+Expansionist takes a program identifier such as a function or variable name, and converts it into a short meaningful phrase comprised of expanded versions of the individual tokens in the identifier.
+The result can be more meaningful inputs for use in machine learning and other activities.

 *Authors*:      [Michael Hucka](http://github.com/mhucka)<br>
 *Repository*:   [https://github.com/casics/expansionist](https://github.com/casics/expansionist)<br>